 Development initiatives are a key component of Choice Properties' business model, providing it with an opportunity to add high quality real estate at a reasonable cost.
 Choice Properties continues to drive long-term growth and value creation through the development of commercial and residential projects and has a significant long-term pipeline of potential mixed-use projects.
 Choice Properties categorizes its development activities through the stages of the development lifecycle, including the process of potential site identification, planning and rezoning, construction, and finally to development completion.
+Choice Properties has a mix of active development projects ranging in size, scale and complexity, including retail intensification projects, industrial development, and rental residential projects located in urban markets with a focus on transit accessibility.

-The following is a summary of Choice Properties' development activity from January 1, 2021 to December 31, 2023.
+The following is a summary of Choice Properties' development activity from January 1, 2022 to December 31, 2024.